• Skip to primary navigation

 Banff Gondola Tickets

-It’s extremely easy to book tickets for the Banff Gondola online.
-It’s highly recommended that you book tickets well in advance for the date you’d like to visit; this will ensure you get the date and time you’d like, and it also gives you cheaper price options (see below).
+It’s straightforward to book tickets for the Banff Gondola online.
+However, it’s highly recommended that you book tickets well in advance for the date you’d like to visit; this will ensure you get the date and time you’d like, and it also gives you cheaper price options (see below).

 Banff Gondola Price

-Interestingly, because the ticket cost of the Banff Gondola is based on projected visitation, the price of a ride on the gondola varies depending on day and time.
-The absolute best way to get the lowest price for the day you’d like to visit is to book as far in advance as possible.
+Interestingly, because the ticket cost of the Banff Gondola is based on projected visitation, the price of a ride on the gondola varies depending on the day and time.
+Therefore, the absolute best way to get the lowest price for the day you’d like to visit is to book as far in advance as possible.
+Know that you can get a full refund if you need to cancel up to 2 days before your trip.

 Pricing for the Banff Gondola experience fluctuates depending on the day you want to visit.